evisdrenova/kita/README.md

 // then start sendign in the vectorized files into the context window so we can start to actually do that RAG

 // implement the change_llm method so that we can swap the model if the user decides to change it in settings. if so then we need to restart the server with the new model

+// the sources are just the file IDs of the chunks that we get back, so we should be able to just get them from the normal similairty search -- look into this